dmbaturin/ocamlbook.org/book/polymorphism.md

 ```

 Another useful combinator is the reverse application combinator written `|>`.
 It is conceptually similar to the
-application combinator `@@`, but it differs in that it has a value on the left hand side and a function on the
+application combinator `@@`, but has a different order of arguments: a value on the left and a function on the right.
-right hand side.
 It can be defined as:

 ```
 let (|>) x f = f x